weasel100/xxl-job/doc/XXL-JOB-English-Documentation.md

 ### 5.2 configure database
 XXL-JOB schedule module is implemented based on Quartz cluster,it’s “database” is extended based on Quartz’s 11 mysql tables.

-XXL-JOB custom Quartz table structure prefix(XXL_JOB_QRTZ_).
+XXL-JOB custom Quartz table structure prefix(JOB_QRTZ_).

 ![输入图片说明](https://raw.githubusercontent.com/xuxueli/xxl-job/master/doc/images/img_bNwm.png "在这里输入图片标题")

 The added tables as shown below:
-    - XXL_JOB_QRTZ_TRIGGER_GROUP:executor basic table, maintain the info about the executor;
+    - JOB_QRTZ_TRIGGER_GROUP:executor basic table, maintain the info about the executor;
-    - XXL_JOB_QRTZ_TRIGGER_REGISTRY:executor register table, maintain addressed of online executors and schedule center machines.
+    - JOB_QRTZ_TRIGGER_REGISTRY:executor register table, maintain addressed of online executors and schedule center machines.
-    - XXL_JOB_QRTZ_TRIGGER_INFO:schedule extend table,it is used to save XXL-JOB schedule extended info,such as task group,task name,machine address,executor,input params of task and alarm email and so on.
+    - JOB_QRTZ_TRIGGER_INFO:schedule extend table,it is used to save XXL-JOB schedule extended info,such as task group,task name,machine address,executor,input params of task and alarm email and so on.
-    - XXL_JOB_QRTZ_TRIGGER_LOG:schedule log table,it is used to save XXL-JOB task’s histry schedule info,such as :schedule result,execution result,input param of scheduled task,scheduled machine and executor and so on.
+    - JOB_QRTZ_TRIGGER_LOG:schedule log table,it is used to save XXL-JOB task’s histry schedule info,such as :schedule result,execution result,input param of scheduled task,scheduled machine and executor and so on.
-    - XXL_JOB_QRTZ_TRIGGER_LOGGLUE:schedule log table,it is used to save XXL-JOB task’s histry schedule info,such as :schedule result,execution result,input param of scheduled task,scheduled machine and executor and so on.
+    - JOB_QRTZ_TRIGGER_LOGGLUE:schedule log table,it is used to save XXL-JOB task’s histry schedule info,such as :schedule result,execution result,input param of scheduled task,scheduled machine and executor and so on.

 So XXL-JOB database total has 16 tables.